CLEPyLadies/pyladies-official/content/pages/get_started.md

 Your super content goes below your metadata block.
 Remember to commit changes with meaningful messages before moving on!

+Current category options:

+* Blog

+* PyLady Profiles

+* Anything other than these needs to be discussed before approval

 You can preview changes you've saved locally with the following steps:

 * open a terminal and run `cd pyladies-official` (the location of your cloned fork)